 The best food for cardiovascular health that prevents heart attacks and strokes is berries.
-Here is an article with lots of research to show this: Best Group of Foods for Cardiovascular Health.
 A big problem of aging is as one gets older, one loses his ability to repair DNA.
-They found that blueberrries help this DNA repair to work better.
+They found that blueberries help this DNA repair to work better.
 One study showed that blueberries could increase mean lifespan by 28%.

 Blueberries are very high in a phytochemical (plant medicine) called anthocyans.
 Today's Dietitian (March 2014 issue) says: